mguemontero/database--learning/README.md

 # database--learning
-Repository aimed to messing around with sql.
+Repository aimed to playing around with SQL.
 SQLite3 will probably be the database i'll be using